Free consultation 402-431-9000

 Attorney & Partner At Knowles Law Firm

-If you get injured in a car accident in Nebraska, you will file a claim with the auto insurance provider of the at-fault party.
-This could be the other driver involved in the crash, a third party or your own insurance company.
+If you get injured in a car accident in Nebraska, you will file a claim with the auto insurance provider of the at-fault party, which is typically one of the car insurance companies.
+This could be the other driver involved in the crash, a third party, or your own insurance company.
 Either way, you will have to go through the insurance investigation process before you can receive benefits.
-Knowing how insurance companies investigate car accident claims can help you prepare for the process to come.

 First, the insurance company will assign a worker with the title of insurance claims adjuster to your case.
 Insurance adjusters receive multiple cases across their desks every month.
 They are the professionals in charge of reviewing insurance claims and deciding if the claimant is entitled to receive benefits.
+Insurance fraud can lead to significant financial losses for insurers, making thorough investigations essential.

 The insurance adjuster will be on the side of the insurance company.
 The adjuster will want to minimize, not maximize, your payout to save the insurance company money.
 Be careful what you say to a claims adjuster during an investigation.
 Do not admit fault, for example, or talk about your injuries until you have seen a doctor.
 The adjuster will be looking for reasons to deny or reduce benefits.